-WATER & ENVIRONMENT

-America's water resources play an essential role in the nation's economy and sustained economic growth.
-ACEC was strongly supportive of the significant new investments in critical water infrastructure projects as part of the Infrastructure Investment and Jobs Act.
-Going forward, sustained investment is essential for drinking water, wastewater and land and water remediation projects to protect human health and the environment.
+WATER & ENVIRONMENT America's water resources play an essential role in the nation's economy and sustained economic growth.
+ACEC was strongly supportive of the significant new investments in critical water infrastructure projects as part of the Infrastructure Investment and Jobs Act (IIJA).
+Going forward, sustained investment is essential for drinking water, wastewater, and land and water remediation projects to protect human health and the environment.
 More investment is also needed in the nation's ports and critical water corridors, both to facilitate navigation and the flow of commerce as well as protect against devastating floods and sea-level rise.

-ACEC supports an agenda to invest in America's water resources in the following areas:
+ACEC also supports programs and standards that prioritize resilient design techniques and hazard mitigation.
+ACEC supports an agenda to invest in America's water and environmental resources in the following areas:

-Increased appropriations for the clean water and wastewater State Revolving Fund (SRF) programs, USDA's rural water program, and innovative financing for water projects through WIFIA.
+Reauthorization of the water infrastructure programs in the IIJA, increased appropriations to fund the clean water and wastewater State Revolving Fund (SRF) programs at their authorized levels, USDA's rural water program, and innovative financing for water projects through the Water Infrastructure Finance and Innovation Act (WIFIA).